-From the moment you click past the start screen in Edge of Allegoria (reviewed on Nintendo Switch), the game reveals its intentions immediately.
-The intentionally lackluster display of premise and world-building is loaded with satire and it’s so on the nose will it make it bleed.
-At a glance, Edge of Allegoria looks like a cutesy, emulated Game Boy title, almost screen-by-screen lifted from the earliest Pokémon games.
+At a glance, Edge of Allegoria (reviewed on Nintendo Switch) looks like a cutesy, emulated Game Boy title, almost screen-by-screen lifted from the orginal Game Boy’s Pokémon games.
 Dive deeper, though, and what unfolds is a giddy, beefy, adult-themed satire adventure RPG.

 Let’s be upfront about it.
-It may look like the kind of game a father would play with their child to show them the wonders of gaming’s early years.
-Apart from its nostalgic look, Edge of Allegoria actually plays and feels like a mid-nineties Game Boy game as well, only a very adult one.
-It happens to be uncompromisingly blunt and, at times, quite vulgar.
-So, it’s better to keep the young ones away, unless you’re willing to explai themes like sexual extortion, adultery and misuse of power.
+It may look like the kind of game an enthusiastic mid-30s dad would play with their kids to enlighten them on the video game wonders of their youth, as it does a great job capturing the essence of the Game Boy era.
+The developer of Edge of Allegoria, however, made this one specifically for you.
+Yes, apart from its nostalgic look, Edge of Allegoria actually plays and feels like a mid-nineties Game Boy game, only a sarcastically adult one.
+It’s uncompromisingly blunt and, at times, quite vulgar.
+So it’s better to keep the young ones away, unless you’re prepping them for the realities of the real world like sexual extortion, adultery, patriarchy, and other shades of power abuse.

 South Park

 In many ways, Edge of Allegoria tries to walk the same satirical line as South Park.
-And while South Park can be extremely blunt, it 99% of the time stays in touch with its audience and does not go to dark or to weird for its own sake. this game sometimes falls off that line, trying a little too hard and running out of creative gas.
-Then again, the freedom it gives itself allows for some genuinely funny moments.
-Many of the NPC interactions land surprisingly well, balancing sharp writing and boundary-less adolescent humor in just the right way.
+And while South Park can be extremely blunt, it manages to stay in touch with its audience about 90% of the time, rarely going too dark or too weird for its own sake.
+This game, however, sometimes slips off that line, trying a little too hard, running out of creative steam, and feeling somewhat shallow once the jokes wear thin.
+Then again, the freedom it gives itself allows for some genuinely funny satirical moments.
+Many of the NPC interactions land surprisingly well, hitting you with boundary-less adolescent humor in just the right way.

 Please don’t kill me

-With the shock value out of the way, we essentially Edge of Allegoria plays like Pokémon Gold without the Pokémon.
-You explore the land of Allegoria, unlocking it bit by bit, traveling from town to town with the sole mission of defeating an intentionally miserable evil overlord and their minions.
+With the shock value out of the way, Edge of Allegoria essentially plays like Pokémon Gold but without the Pokémon, or any other collectable monsters as a matter of fact.
+You explore the land of Allegoria, unlocking it bit by bit, traveling from town to town with the sole mission of defeating the evil overlord and their minions.

-During your travels, you’ll run into turn-based battles with a wide portfolio of “baddies.”
-Well,baddies?
+During your travels, you’ll run into turn-based battles with a wide portfolio of enemies.
+Well, enemies?
 An elk?
 A fox?
-A large chunk of the fights you encounter involve wildlife or fantasy trespassers than in any other game probably would be either part of the decor or an innocent bystander.
-Which is kind of funny on its own.
+Really?
+A large chunk of the fights you encounter involve wildlife or fantasy trespassers that in any other RPG would probably be either part of the decor or an innocent bystander.
+Which is kind of funny, to be honest.
 Basically, you’ll fight just about everything and everyone you come across, from the aforementioned wildlife to goblins, nymphs, and dragons.
-Good or bad.
+He, the overload of different ‘opposition’ at least makes it a grind with variety.

 Turn-based retro

 Combat unfolds through both story-driven and random encounters in a classic turn-based RPG style.
 You can deploy abilities gained from mastering weapons you buy or find in the world.
-The visual and mechanical setup of these battles feels directly inspired by early Pokémon titles.
+The visual and mechanical setup of these battles feels directly inspired by early Pokémon titles as well.

 The battles are oddly addictive, partly due to the layered use of status effects, but also thanks to the ridiculous attacks your enemies unleash.
-Edge of Allegoria aims to make you laugh on every level.
+Edge of Allegoria aims to make you laugh on all its game elements.
 The story is absurd, the dialogue even more so, and the NPCs deliver a steady stream of nonsense.
 Yet it’s the silly enemy attacks that got the most chuckles out of me, for some weird reason.
 When the jokes land, they really land.
-Of course, it is for you to find out, but I assure it will at least revoke an emotion, be it a chuckle or disgust.
+Of course, it is for you to find out, but I assure it will at least revoke a little grin at least.

 When the music hurts